SvetlozarKalchev/app-team10/README.md

 #####./client
 All code that runs on the user-facing side.
 CSS code for each page is put in a separate template file.
+Every template is compiled to main.css at the end.

 #####./docs
 Documentation for the project.
+Currently empty.

 #####./public
-Assets like images and videos belong here.
+Assets like images and videos are put here.

 #####./server
 All code that runs on the server.
-Stuff like database connections, user authentication, recommendation engine, etc.
+Stuff like database connections, user authentication, recommendation engine, etc. Currently empty.
+Backend logic will be implemented for MS4.